-The distinction between conditional and unconditional simulation is the same for the simulation as for the estimation option of SIENA, described in Section 7.5.4.
+The distinction between conditional and unconditional simulation also applies here; this is the same as for the estimation option of SIENA, described in Section 7.5.4.
+The unconditional option simulates with a fixed time duration implying a random number of differences between consecutive observations; whereas the conditional option simulates until the same number of differences is simulated as observed in the data set.

-If the conditional simulation option was chosen (which is the default) and the simulations do not succeed in achieving the condition required by its stopping rule (see Section 7.5.4), then the simulation is terminated with an error message, saying $This\ distance\ is\ not\ achieved\ for\ this\ parameter\ vector.$ In this case, you are advised to change to unconditional simulation.
+If the conditional simulation option was chosen (which is the default) and the simulations do not succeed in achieving the condition required by its stopping rule (see Section 7.5.4), then the simulation is terminated with an error message, saying This distance is not achieved for this parameter vector.
+In this case, you are advised to change to unconditional simulation.